SamZhang02/obsidian-latex-algorithms/README.md

 This plugin reads previous user inputs and converts them into standard LaTeX algorithm format upon detecting keywords, such as `\If`, `\For`, etc.

-It is recommended to use this within an aligned LaTeX block, and align (`&`) at the first character of each line.

 <p align="center">
   <img src="media/long_demo.gif">
 </p>

 A great addition to this plugin could be [Quick LaTeX for Obsidian](https://github.com/joeyuping/quick_latex_obsidian) and/or VIM keybindings.
-With these tools, you can achieve quite a fast workflow with this plugin.
+With these tools, you can achieve quite a fast workflow.

 The functionalities of this plugin currently include:
 - Fast indentation with `Shift+Tab`.